Get a property report and suburb profile for any property in Swan View

 Swan View demographics

-Swan View, located in the eastern suburbs of Perth, offers a serene lifestyle with a touch of suburban charm.
-Known for its proximity to the picturesque John Forrest National Park, residents enjoy easy access to natural beauty and outdoor activities.
-The suburb's median age of 44 suggests a mature community, with a mix of families and long-term residents who appreciate the peaceful environment and community spirit.
+Swan View, located in the eastern suburbs of Perth, offers a serene lifestyle with a strong sense of community.
+Known for its proximity to the picturesque John Forrest National Park, Swan View provides residents with ample opportunities for outdoor activities and a connection to nature.
+The suburb's median age of 44 suggests a mature population, with many families and long-term residents enjoying the area's peaceful environment and family-friendly amenities.

 The housing landscape in Swan View is characterized by a high rate of home ownership, with 36.1% of properties owned outright and 42.7% owned with a mortgage.
-This reflects a stable community with many residents choosing to settle down and invest in their homes.
-The rental market is smaller, with only 21.2% of properties rented, appealing to those seeking a more permanent residence.
+This indicates a stable community with a significant number of residents investing in their homes for the long term.
+The rental market is less prominent, with only 21.2% of properties being rented, appealing to those seeking a more permanent residence.

 Swan View infrastructure, key developments and investment opportunities